elastx/elx-docs/content/en/docs/dbaas/guides/connect_pcaas_dbaas.md

 ```

 Copy the external IP for each worker node, in this case the three nodes with the ROLE `<none>`.

->You should add all workers external IP and the reserved external IP address to the firewall.
->The reserved external IP is for future cluster upgrades.
-If you don't know the
->reserved external IP, you can always contact support and we will help you.

 In the DBaaS UI, go to Datastores -> Firewall -> Create trusted source,
 Add the external IP with CIDR notation /32 for each IP address (E.g. `1.2.3.5/32`).